 - Providing secretariat services to and serving as a focal point for the APG;

 - Coordinating and leading AML/CFT mutual evaluations of APG members;

-- Implementing the APG's technical assistance and training (TA & T) strategy including the effective coordination of those services with donors and providers;
+- Implementing the APG's technical assistance and training strategy including the effective coordination of those services with donors and providers;

 - Providing expertise and research on money laundering, terrorist financing and proliferation financing in relation to weapons of mass destruction as well as other emerging issues to members and interested persons and organisations;

-- Preparing, conducting and chairing the Annual Typologies Workshop for law enforcement and finance sector specialists to analyse and share information on methods, trends and case studies, and to conduct projects on emerging typologies;
+- Organising the Annual Typologies Workshop for law enforcement and finance sector specialists to analyse and share information on methods, trends and case studies, and to conduct projects on emerging typologies;

-- Reporting to APG members at Annual Meetings and Working Groups;
+- Reporting to APG members at Annual Meetings and Committees;

-- Participating in the FATF's Asia/Pacific Regional Review Group on International Cooperation;
+- Participating in the FATF's Joint Regional Review Groups on International Cooperation;

-- Providing advice and information to, and linkages between, international and regional agencies (especially financial, legal and law enforcement agencies) on money laundering, terrorist financing and proliferation financing matters;
+- Providing advice and information to, and linkages between, international and regional agencies (especially financial, legal and law enforcement) on money laundering, terrorist financing and proliferation financing matters;

-- Establishing and maintaining effective working relationships with relevant international and regional organisations, including the UN, World Bank, International Monetary Fund, Asian Development Bank, Egmont Group, OECD, APEC, Pacific Islands Forum Secretariat, ASEAN, the Group of International Finance Centre Supervisors (formerly OGBS), and other simailr bodies to advance the APG's strategic goals;
+- Establishing and maintaining effective working relationships with relevant international and regional organisations, including the UN, World Bank, International Monetary Fund, Asian Development Bank, Egmont Group, OECD, APEC, Pacific Islands Forum Secretariat, ASEAN, the Group of International Finance Centre Supervisors and other similar bodies to advance the APG's strategic goals;

 - Providing information and education to private sector agencies, including Universities and other tertiary education institutions, in relation to the global AML/CFT standards under the APG's private sector outreach programme.